radar/guides/gem-development.md

 However, relying on a version simply greater than the latest-at-the-time is a sure-fire way to run into problems later on down the line.
 Try to always use `~>` for specifying dependencies.

 When we run `bundle install` again, the `activesupport` gem will be installed for us to use.
-Of course, like the diligent TDD/BDD zealots we are, we will test our `group` method before we code it.
+Of course, like the diligent TDD/BDD zealots we are, we will test our `pluralize` method before we code it.
 Let's add this test to _spec/food\_spec.rb_ now inside our `describe Foodie::Food` block:

     it "pluralizes a word" do
       Foodie::Food.pluralize("Tomato").should eql("Tomatoes")